Baraah-Rn/Weather-App-React-/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-I have used the tailwindcss library to handel the style side in this project.
+I have used the tailwindcss library to handel the style side in this project.😄

 ## Available Scripts